Waaallyy/mini_telemetrieF1/README.md

 - **FastF1** — official-grade F1 timing and telemetry data
 - **Matplotlib** — charts and the speed-colored track map

-## Possible improvements

-- Cumulative time delta between two drivers along the lap
-- Track map comparison showing which driver is faster at each point
-- Deployment to Streamlit Community Cloud for a public shareable link

 ## License